lonslonz/cask/README.md

 - Lightweight.
 Unnessary functions like UI, web security are removed.
 - It includes bulid configurations constrcted by ant + ivy, so easy to compile, deploy, manage version. sometimes, c/c++ server developers who usually use 'make' confuse using maven.
 They can use easily ant, because 'ant' and 'make' is similar and 'ant' is easier than 'make'.
 - It includes scripts for startup, stop server.
-- Not only handling logic per http request, but also handling background logic than start when server startup and execute forever until server shutdown.
+- Not only handling logic per http request, but also handling background logic that starts when server startup and execute forever until server shutdown.

 Internally, it implimented by tomcat embedded + spring.